fbpx

 Can you take my dog to my neighborhood dog park?

-As a professional pet-sitting company offering individual leashed walks, we cannot take your dog to a public dog park.
+As a professional pet-sitting company offering individual leashed walks, we will not take your dog to a public dog park.
 Although your dog may be well-behaved, we cannot predict how other dogs may react to your dog and therefore cannot guarantee your dog’s safety.
 Your dog’s well-being and health is our primary concern and for this reason we do not put them at risk by taking them to a public dog park.
-If your dog enjoys off-leash exercise, we will happily play ball in a fully-fenced yard.
-Based on this same concern, we do not interact with people or other dogs while outside your home.
+If your dog enjoys off-leash exercise, we will happily play in a fully-fenced yard.
+Based on this same concern, we do not interact with people or other dogs while outside your home while with your dog.

 Will I have the same caregiver every day?